A foggy, isolated area

 Copyright by US Ghost Adventures

-Among the most well-known conflicts to leave a mark on Oahu’s history is World War II, when Japan commanded a fleet of bombers and fighters to launch a surprise assault on Pearl Harbor.
 But even years before the Japanese turned the harbor’s waters into a graveyard, ancient natives were locked in combat.
-In an ongoing feud, armies commanded by Kalanikupule and Kamehameha battled mercilessly across Oahu, ultimately coming to a head at what’s known today as the Nu’uanu Pali Lookout.
+In an ongoing feud, armies commanded by Kalanikupule and Kamehameha battled mercilessly across Oahu.
+This battle ultimately came to a head at Nu’uanu Pali Lookout.

 Oahu warriors